 - The prior art base against which newness and distinctiveness is considered should be expanded to include designs for products other than the product the subject of the registered design (Rec 18e);

 - The ground of revocation on the basis of fraud, false suggestion or misrepresentation should extend to fraud, for example, during certification (not just registration) (Rec 18f); and

 - The opportunity to amend should be broadened to allow for amendment other than to overcome a ground of revocation (Rec 18g).

 The Government accepted the recommendations in May 2016 with the proviso that Australia will continue to comply with relevant international treaties and conventions; and any change to the Designs Act 2003 does not result in an unintended advantage of one type of application (i.e. convention) over another type of application (i.e. non-convention claim).

 Consultation 31-Oct-2019 to 20-Dec-2019

-Policy development 20-Dec-2019
+Policy development 20-Dec-2019 to 12-May-2020

-P Australia conducted a public consultation from 31 October to 20 December 2019 on policy issues being considered for inclusion in a Designs Bill in 2020.
-Consultation is now closed and IP Australia is considering all submissions received.
+IP Australia conducted a public consultation from 31 October to 20 December 2019 on policy issues being considered for inclusion in a Designs Bill in 2020.
+Consultation is now closed.